 Rose is interested in etiologic research of women’s reproductive health disorders.
 Her involvement in prospective cohort studies has also piqued her interest in data collection and analysis, so another career goal is to improve upon methods of data collection and analysis for reproductive epidemiology in terms of validity and efficiency.
-A major focus of her work is the relation of various dietary, lifestyle, and early life exposures to the risk of uterine fibroids, which is part of Dr. Lauren Wise’s research program.
+She obtained her B.S. in economics from the Massachusetts Institute of Technology in 2002 and worked at the global humanitarian organization Oxfam America on social justice campaigns and program evaluation.
 In 2009, Rose received her M.P.H. with academic distinction from Boston University and enrolled in the doctoral program.
-She obtained her B.S. in economics from the Massachusetts Institute of Technology in 2002 and worked at the global humanitarian organization Oxfam America on social justice campaigns and program evaluation.
 Rose defended her thesis and graduated in 2014.
 Dr. Radin is currently a Postdoctoral Fellow with Dr. Enrique Schisterman, Epidemiology branch chief and senior investigator at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).

 Rose’s dissertation was on time-to-pregnancy, using data from the Snart Gravid study in Denmark.